-With increasing efficiencies of non-fullerene acceptor-based organic solar cells, thin-film technology is becoming a promising candidate for indoor light harvesting applications.
-However, the lack of standardized comparison methods makes it difficult to quantify progress and to compare indoor performance.
-Herein, a simple method to calculate the efficiency of solar cells under any possible light source and illuminance with only using simple standard measurements (current-voltage curves and quantum efficiency) is presented.
-Thereby, equal evaluation conditions are ensured, so that indoor solar cells can be ranked and compared according to their efficiency.
-Efficiencies are shown to typically vary by ±20% when using different different light emitting diode spectra with color temperatures ranging from 2700 to 6500 K. Calculations based on a detailed balance model indicate that the optimal bandgap of the absorber material depends on the used light source and ranges between 1.75 and 2 eV.
-The approach is validated by comparison with literature data and many calculated efficiencies match well with experimental data obtained with a specific light source.
-However, some reported efficiencies cannot be reproduced with the model, which highlights the need to reassess low light measuring techniques.
-Furthermore, a script is provided for use by the community.
+With increasing efficiencies of non-fullerene acceptor-based organic solar cells, this thin-film and to compare indoor performance.
+Herein, we present a simple method to calculate the efficiency of solar cells under any possible light source and illuminance with only using simple standard measurements (current-voltage curves and quantum efficiency).
+Thereby, equal evaluation conditions are ensured, so that we can rank and compare indoor solar cells according to their efficiency.
+Efficiencies are shown to typically vary by ± 20 % when using different LED spectra with color temperatures ranging from 2700 to 6500 K. Calculations based on a detailed balance model indicate that the optimal bandgap of the absorber material depends on the used light source and ranges between 1.75 eV and 2 eV.
+Our approach is validated by comparison with literature data and many calculated efficiencies match well with experimental data obtained with a specific light source.
+However, some reported efficiencies cannot be reproduced with our model, which highlights the need of reassessing low light measuring techniques.